grimesbot/MRDA_LinearRegression_UI/README.md

 Simple Explanation
 ---------------
-Other algorithms that have been used to aide in determining  MRDA rankings such as Elo Rating or the Game Ranking Points based on WFTDA's 2023 algorithm calculate the contributions of each game based on the current standing of each team at the time of the game.
+Other algorithms that have been used to aide in determining MRDA rankings such as Elo Rating or the Average Ranking Points based on WFTDA's 2023 algorithm calculate the contributions of each game based on the current standing of each team at the time of the game.
 Instead, this algorithm evaluates all games played in the rankings period, regardless of the order games are played.

 For example, if Red team played Blue team yesterday, then the Blue team plays Green team today, today's game provides data about Blue and Green teams, but it also puts *yesterday’s* game in context so that we now know more about the Red team too.
 The advantage of this algorithm is that it will re-evaluate yesterday's game with the new information.